-Do you have a property you want to sell in the Southern California area?
+Do you have a property you want to sell in the Greater Los Angeles area?
 For many homeowners, using a rent-to-own agreement will be the most profitable way to sell their home.
 Learn more about how it works and what you need to do to sell your house using a rent to own agreement!

-Many sellers don’t consider the benefits of a rent-to-own agreement for their Southern California house.
+Many sellers don’t consider the benefits of a rent-to-own agreement for their Greater Los Angeles house.
 While the terms of every contract are different, there are some great perks that you will see across the board.
-If you don’t need the cash from the sale immediately and are comfortable renting out the house for an above average amount each month, selling your house via rent to own might be the best way to sell your Southern California house!
+If you don’t need the cash from the sale immediately and are comfortable renting out the house for an above average amount each month, selling your house via rent to own might be the best way to sell your Greater Los Angeles house!

 #1 – Cash Upfront

 With most rent to own agreements, the tenant is required to make a downpayment to the seller.
 While this may be much less than with a standard loan, it should be enough to ensure the tenant won’t back out of their debt.
 You can also utilize an option fee, which is non-refundable and provides the tenant with the option to buy.
 This is usually about 1% of the sale price.
 In most cases, this option fee and a portion of the monthly rent will go toward the tenants down payment when the official sale occurs.